SceneSmith: Agentic Generation of Simulation-Ready Indoor Scenes: Evaluation

 \subsection{Experimental Setup}

 \textbf{Baselines.} We compare against five external baselines: HSM~\cite{pun2026hsm}, a hierarchical framework using learned scene motifs; Holodeck~\cite{yang2024holodeck}, which uses constraint satisfaction for layout optimization; I-Design~\cite{IDesign_2024}, a multi-role LLM pipeline; LayoutVLM~\cite{sun2024layoutvlm}, combining visual prompting with differentiable optimization; and SceneWeaver~\cite{yang2025sceneweaver}, a single-agent framework using iterative refinement.
 We evaluate LayoutVLM with both its original curated asset library and the larger Objaverse~\cite{deitke2022objaverse} library used by Holodeck for fair comparison.
+A feature-level comparison with prior scene-generation systems is provided in Appendix~\ref{app:feature_comparison}.

 \textbf{Ablations.} We evaluate six ablations: NoCritic (initial design only), NotGenerated (HSSD~\cite{khanna2023hssd} assets instead of generated), NoAssetValidation (no asset validation), NoSpecializedTools (no specialized furniture or manipuland tools), NoObserveScene (no visual observations), and NoAgentMemory (no session memory).